ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Debug Status Claim (debug-status)

-This applies to system-wide or submodule-wide debug facilities of the entity like JTAG and diagnostic hardware built into chips.
+This applies to entity-wide or submodule-wide debug facilities of the entity like JTAG and diagnostic hardware built into chips.
 It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory